 Profitability is a critical consideration when selling on Amazon, but keep an open mind to find the true best opportunity.

-- Home & Kitchen and Kitchen & Dining are among the top categories among sellers, but both have plenty of subcategories that are not profitable because of increased competition, price wars, direct competition from Amazon, increased PPC costs, etc.
+- Home & Kitchen and Sports & Outdoors are among the top categories among sellers, but both have plenty of subcategories that are not profitable because of increased competition, price wars, direct competition from Amazon, increased PPC costs, etc.

-- Less popular categories can be more profitable than popular categories; for example, Home & Kitchen vs. Arts, Crafts & Sewing.
-Only 2% of sellers have 51%-100% net profit in Home & Kitchen, whereas 10% of sellers have 51%-100% net profit in Arts, Crafts & Sewing.
+- Less popular categories can be more profitable than popular categories.
+For example, Home & Kitchen vs. Handmade.
+Only 4% of sellers have 51%-100% net profit in Home & Kitchen, whereas 9% of sellers have 51%-100% net profit in Handmade.

 The point is, you still need to find the right opportunity that’s in high-demand with low-competition — so don’t get too hung up on categories.